tuftsceeo/Tufts_Create3_Examples/telerobot_example/REAME.md

 ## ROS2 Commands

 Great news, the package needed for teleoperation is already imbedded in the ROS 2 environment!
+We won't use any of the files in this repo.
+Everything will occur in the command line of the terminal.
 We will just make slight changes to the parameters of the Create®3 robot and to the node arguments so that it all runs correctly.

 First, we need to disable the motion control safety features of the Create®3 robot.
 This will allow you to drive the robot in reverse.